PharmGKB/PharmCAT/docs/using/Outside-Call-Format.md

 Each line has up to 4 fields, separated by tabs:

 1. HGNC gene symbol (_required_)
-2. Diplotype or single allele call (_required if third and fourth columns not specified_)
+2. Diplotype or single allele call (_required if third and fourth columns are not specified_)
-3. Phenotype or other gene result (_required if second and fourth columns not specified_)
+3. Phenotype or another gene result (_required if second and fourth columns are not specified_)
-4. Activity score (_required if second and third columns not specified_)
+4. Activity score (_required if second and third columns are not specified_)

-The second, third, and fourth fields can be used individually or together.
+The second, third and fourth fields can be used individually or together.

-Different genes on different lines can mix whether they give the diplotype, phenotype, or activity values.
+Different genes on different lines can mix whether they give the diplotype, phenotype or activity values.

 ### Activity score genes